wtsi-hgi/yascp/README.md

 ## Citations

-Currently pipeline has not been published but we would appreciate if you could please acknowlage the use of this pipeline in your work:
+Currently pipeline has not been published but we would really appreciate if you could please acknowlage the use of this pipeline in your work:

 > Ozols, M. et al. 2023.
 YASCP (Yet Another Single Cell Pipeline): GitHub. https://github.com/wtsi-hgi/yascp.